Theta functions on varieties with effective anti-canonical class: Additional parameters

-Here the $\sigma_i$ and $\ul\rho_i$ are the maximal and codimension one cells containing $\foj$ ordered in such a way that $\ul\rho_i\subset\sigma_i\cap\sigma_{i+1}$ and with $i$ taken modulo $r$.
+Here the $\sigma_i$ and $\ul\rho_i$ are the maximal and codimension one cells containing $\foj$ ordered in such a way that $\ul\rho_i\subseteq\sigma_i\cap\sigma_{i+1}$ and with $i$ taken modulo $r$.
 We note that for $\foj$ a joint intersecting the interior of a codimension one cell, the above equation is precisely \eqref{Eqn: X_0 consistency after twisting} which is assumed to hold for open gluing data.
 The condition for joints contained in codimension two cells is more subtle.
-As we will see in Theorem \ref{Prop: ob and consistency in codim 2}, \eqref{Eqn: X_0 consistency after twisting} will be implied by the existence of a version $\bar s_{\tau\omega}$ of the closed gluing data for any inclusion of cells $\omega\subset\tau$, which twists the construction of $X_0$ and acts on the starting monomials of broken lines.
-In the case $B$ is a manifold (with boundary), in fact \eqref{Eqn: Gluing data along joint} is equivalent to the existence of such closed gluing data.
+As we will see in Theorem \ref{Prop: ob and consistency in codim 2}, in the case that $B$ is a manifold possibly with boundary, \eqref{Eqn: Gluing data along joint} is equivalent to the existence of a version $(\bar s_{\tau\omega})_{\omega,\tau}$ of the closed gluing data, labelled by any inclusion of cells $\omega\subseteq\tau$, which twists the construction of $X_0$ and acts on the starting monomials of broken lines.
 More generally, there is a local cohomology obstruction to the existence of such closed gluing data, see Proposition~\ref{Prop: Cohomology sheaf for CGD obstruction} below.